Prem-Kowshik/MNIST-NeuralNetwork/README.md

 ## 🎯 Project Overview

-This project implements a multi-layer neural network from scratch to classify handwritten digits (0-9) from the famous MNIST dataset.
+This project implements a multi-layer neural network from scratch to classify handwritten digits (0-9) from the given dataset.
 The implementation includes training, validation, testing, and visualization capabilities, making it an excellent learning resource for understanding the fundamentals of neural networks.

 ### Key Features